 Thousands of sandhill cranes migrate from Canada across the eastern half of Montana every fall en route to wintering grounds in New Mexico and Texas.
-During the journey, many cranes stop in the Reserve area gracing the landscape with their presence and enchanting visitors with their prehistoric call.
+During the journey, many cranes stop in the American Prairie area gracing the landscape with their presence and enchanting visitors with their prehistoric call.

 Sandhill crane populations are growing across their North American range, in large part due to habitat conservation efforts.
 Beginning in 1903, President Theodore Roosevelt created the first Federal Bird Reserve in Florida, and by the end of his administration, Roosevelt had dedicated 51 such areas.
 Many of these areas were later folded into the National Wildlife Refuge system now managed by the U.S. Fish and Wildlife Service.